submorphic/Modern-Fullstack-Serverless-/Ch1.md

 The hosting platform allows you to deploy your application to a live domain complete with atomic deployments, continuous integration (CI), continuous deployment (CD), custom domains, and more.

+### Full Stack Serverless on AWS

+Full stack serverless is about providing developers with everything needed on both ends of the stack to accomplish their objective of building scalable applications as quickly as possible.
+Here, we’ll look at how you can build applications in this way using AWS tools and services.

+#### Amplify CLI

+If you’re starting out with AWS, the sheer number of services can be overwhelming.
+In addition to the many services to sort between, each service often has its own steep learning curve.
+To help ease this, AWS has created the Amplify CLI.
+The Amplify CLI provides an easy entry point for developers wanting to build applications on AWS.
+The CLI allows developers to create, configure, update, and delete cloud services directly from their frontend environment.

+Instead of a service-name approach (as used by the AWS Console and many other tools, like CloudFormation), the CLI takes a category- name approach.
+AWS has many service names (for example, Amazon S3, Amazon Cognito, and Amazon Pinpoint), which can be confusing to new developers.
+Rather than using the service names to create andconfigure these services, the CLI uses names like storage (Amazon
+S3), auth (Amazon Cognito), and analytics (Amazon Pinpoint) to give you a way to understand what the service actually does versus simply giving the service name.

+The CLI has a host of commands that allow you to create, update, configure, and remove services without having to leave your frontend environment.
+You can also spin up and deploy new environments using the CLI in order to test out new features without affecting the main environment.

+Once you’ve created and deployed features using the CLI, you can then use the Amplify client libraries to begin interacting with the services from your client-side application.